-Anti-Fibroblast Growth Factor Receptor-2, Extracellular, is produced in rabbit using as immunogen a synthetic peptide (APGREKEITASPD-K) corresponding to amino acid residues 362-374 of the extracellular region of human FGFR-2 (or KGFR) with a C-terminal added lysine.
+Anti-Fibroblast Growth Factor Receptor-2 (FGFR-2), Cytoplasmic is produced in rabbit using as immunogen a synthetic peptide (K-LPQYPHINGSVKT) corresponding to amino acid residues 809-821 of the cytoplasmic region of human FGFR-2 (or KGFR) with N-terminal added lysine.
 The peptide is conjugated to KLH with glutaraldehyde.
-The antibody is affinity-purified using the immunizing peptide immobilized on agarose.
+The antibody is affinitypurified using the immunizing peptide immobilized on agarose.

-Anti-Fibroblast Growth Factor Receptor-2 (FGFR-2, Extracellular reacts specifically with FGFR-2 using immunoblotting (doublet at 115-125 kDa) and immunoprecipitation using whole cell lysates of transfected 293T human, embryonic kidney cells expressing recombinant human FGFR-2.
-The epitope(s) recognized by the antibody is resistant to routine formalin-fixation and paraffin-embedding.
+Anti-Fibroblast Growth Factor Receptor-2, Cytoplasmic reacts specifically with FGFR-2 by immunoblotting (doublet at 115-125 kDa) and immunoprecipitation, using whole cell lysates of transfected 293T cells, a human embryonic kidney cell line, expressing recombinant human FGFR-2.
+The antibody can also be used for the detection of FGFR-2 by immunohistochemistry using trypsin-digested, formalin-fixed, paraffin-embedded human and animal tissue sections.
 No reaction with human FGFR-1 and FGFR-3 is detected.